 During the next academic year, together, our work in England and Wales will see us work with 30,000 young people who will win around £250,000 for local charities that they connect to through the programme.

-Our work in England is being led by our Programme Manager, Louisa Searle, and our Assistant Programme Manager, Amy Clark – both of whom are qualified and experienced teachers and graduates of the Teach First programme.
+Our work in England is being led by our Programme Managers Amy Clark and Isaac Jones – Amy is a qualified and experienced teacher and graduate of the Teach First programme, and Isaac has extensive experience in the charity and youth social action sector.